TBYD-SAC/MaxOne-Wiki/MaxOneOpen_Structural_CTOSummary.md

 7. From Admin Rights to Certified Forks

 **§0.2.3  Consequences of Misalignment**
-Failure to apply these shifts invalidates conformity and runtime audit integrity.
+Failure to apply these shifts leads to loss of auditability, structural drift, and invalid runtime logic.
+The resulting system may run, but cannot be considered MaxOne-conformant.

 **§0.2.4  Reference to CTO Audit**
 → See: MaxOneAudit_Technological_Structure_CTOSummary.docx